EMM BOOK DISCUSSION GUIDES

 The idea of the United States as a nation of immigrants is at the core of the American narrative.
 But in 1924, Congress instituted a system of ethnic quotas so stringent that it choked off large-scale immigration for decades, sharply curtailing arrivals from southern and eastern Europe and outright banning those from nearly all of Asia.
 In a riveting narrative filled with a fascinating cast of characters, from the indefatigable congressman Emanuel Celler and senator Herbert Lehman to the bull-headed Nevada senator Pat McCarran, Jia Lynn Yang recounts how lawmakers, activists, and presidents from Truman through LBJ worked relentlessly to abolish the 1924 law.

-Request the discussion kit for One Mighty and Irresistible Tide: The Epic Struggle Over American Immigration, 1924-1965.
+Download the discussion guide for One Mighty and Irresistible Tide: The Epic Struggle Over American Immigration, 1924-1965.

 undocumented americans cover